knative/networking/README.md

 This repository contains the Knative Ingress and Certificate CRDs, as well as their conformance tests.
-These are our extension points to plugin different Ingress plugins (Ambassador, Contour, Gloo, Istio, Kong and Kourier), as well as different AutoTLS plugins (CertManager and Knative's own HTTP01 challenge solver).
+These are our extension points to plugin different Ingress plugins (Ambassador, Contour, Gloo, Istio, Kong and Kourier), as well as different ExternalDomainTLS plugins (CertManager and Knative's own HTTP01 challenge solver).

 # Knative Ingress aka KIngress